jean-malm-mdh/dva229-lab3/README.md

 printfn "Hello from F#"
 ```

-To make it possible to send and process arguments, here is a template of a minimal F# program that will print a message and its arguments.
+To make it possible to send and process arguments, here is a template of a minimal F# program with a specified entrypoint that will print a message and its arguments.
+For the sake of convention, the name `main` has been kept.
 ```fs
 // For more information see https://aka.ms/fsharp-console-apps